Second skin: leather made from mushies

 Seven millennia since its invention, leather remains one of the most durable and versatile natural materials.
 However, some consumers question the ethical ramifications and environmental sustainability of wearing products sourced from animals.

 This shift in social standards is the main reason we’re seeing a new wave of synthetic substitutes heading for the market.
 Leather alternatives produced from synthetic polymers fare better in terms of environmental sustainability and have achieved considerable market share in recent years.
 But these materials face the same disposal issues as any synthetic plastic.
 So, the leather market has begun to look to other innovations.
-As strange as it might sound, the latest contender is the humble fungus.
+As strange as it might sound, the latest contender is the humble mushroom.

 Research by me and my colleagues, published in Nature Sustainability, investigates the history, manufacturing processes, cost, sustainability and material properties of fungus-derived renewable leather substitutes – comparing them to animal and synthetic leathers.